junaidzm13/mini-interpreter-challenge/README.md

 ### Number operations

+*NOTE: Each function below should return result accurate to 4 dps.*

 #### Addition

 `add` function accepts at least 2 arguments of numeric type and returns a new number by adding all arguments.